williamw520/jsoda/README.md

     4. The <kbd>@PreValidation</kbd> method in the model class is called if one is annotated, giving you the chance to modify the field after the data generators run and do any custom validation before the built-in ones run.
-    5. Built-in validation annotated on the fields are called.
+    5. Built-in validations annotated on the fields are called.
 * The object is saved in the database.
 * Post-Storing Step.
-  The cache service updates with the new object if it's cacheable.
+  The cache service updates its cache with the new object if it's cacheable.

-#### Getting Objects
+##### Getting Objects

 Loading objects of a model class is simply done via the Dao.get() method.